23 Films That Changed My Life

 Gasland

-Gasland is one of the best resources on the internet for understanding hydraulic fracturing, or fracking, a very destructive method of extracting natural gas and oil.
-Anyone wanting to understand where their energy comes from and the impact it has on people and the planet should watch this.
+Gasland is one of the most comprehensive and concise resources on the internet for understanding hydraulic fracturing, or fracking – a very destructive method of extracting natural gas and oil.
+Anyone wanting to understand where their energy comes from and the impact it has on people and the planet would benefit from watching this.

 Watch the trailer here